bufbuild/modules/README.md

 ## Description

-This repository contains third-party modules synced and published to the [Buf Schema Registry][bsr].
+This repository contains first and third-party modules synced and published to the [Buf Schema Registry][bsr].

 If you'd like a common third-party module to be managed by Buf, open an issue using the [Managed Module Request for Buf Schema Registry][issue-template] issue template and our team will follow up.